 The longest chapter in the New Testament is Luke 1, with 80 verses.

-It is the first chapter of the Gospel of Luke, and it tells the story of the conception, birth and early childhood of Jesus Christ.
+It is the first chapter of the Gospel of Luke and it tells the story of the conception, birth and early childhood of Jesus Christ.

-The chapter begins with the announcement of the birth of John the Baptist to his father Zecharia then later on see God sending the angel Gabriel to Nazareth to tell Mary who was a virgin that she would give birth to Jesus by the power of the Most High.
+Afterwards, we see God sending the angel Gabriel to Nazareth to tell Mary (who was a virgin) that she would give birth to Jesus by the power of the Most High.

-Here’s a thorough breakdown of the events in Luke, the longest chapter in the New Testament:
+Here’s a breakdown of the events within the chapter.

-Breakdown of the Events in Luke 1; The Longest Chapter in the New Testament
+Breakdown of the Events in Luke 1, The Longest Chapter in the New Testament

-longest chapter in the New Testament
+the longest chapter in the New Testament

 Luke 1:1-4 – Introduction